studersi/test-4/tutorial-6/README.md

 ###Step 2: Unpacking and configuring the compiler

 We now unpack the source code and initiate the configuration.
 But before this it is essential to install four packages that constitute the prerequisite for compiling _ModSecurity_.
 A library for parsing XML structures, the base header files of the system’s own Regular Expression Library and everything to work with JSON files.
 Like in the previous tutorials, we are working on a system from the Debian family.
-The packages are thus named _libxml2-dev_, _libexpat1-dev_, _libpcre3-dev_, and _libyajl-dev_.
+The packages are thus named as follows:

+* libxml2-dev
+* libexpat1-dev
+* libpcre3-dev
+* libyajl-dev

 The stage is thus set and we are ready for ModSecurity.